 Produces Social Shares

-Genuine stories earn genuine social media buzz and attention.
+Genuine stories told with the aid of online public relations earn genuine social media buzz and attention.
 Social media attention earns brands more consumers who 1) enjoy their content and 2) are more likely to trust them.

 Delivers Tangible Ways to Achieve and Track KPIs

-With fully integrated digital PR, agencies can assist a business in tracking nearly every aspect of consumer interaction/success rate which helps businesses track results for a more productive future.
+With fully integrated digital PR, agencies with PR professionals can assist a business in tracking nearly every aspect of consumer interaction/success rate which helps businesses track results for a more productive future.

-What You Need for Digital PR to Thrive: Strategy
+What You Need for Digital PR to Thrive: Digital PR Strategy

 Digital PR is not obtainable without any tangible strategy.
-Oftentimes, an agency will help a business develop the most successful strategy, but businesses will need to address several things to initiate the creation of a truly useful digital PR strategy:
+Oftentimes, an agency with PR experts will help a business develop the most successful strategy, but businesses will need to address several things to initiate the creation of a truly digital PR campaign and useful digital PR strategy:

 - Identify what you already are successful in